 Various scholars and researchers have proposed the use of Crowdfunding.
 For example, this has been mentioned in conceptual-based research such as Suhaili and Palil 2017; Thaker and Pitchay, 2018; and Zain et al., 2019.
 The weakness of research using a conceptual approach is the lack of empirical evidence.
 Therefore, more empirical studies are needed.
 Several previous studies have been conducted to provide empirical evidence, such as Thaker et al (2018), who tested the behavioral intention of fundraising to adopt the waqf crowdfunding model (CWM) in Malaysia using the technology acceptance model (TAM) variable.
 Their findings show that both the perceived usefulness and ease of use of CWM were found to have a positive impact on the behavioral intentions of crowdfunders or donors in helping waqf institutions to achieve their goals.
-Furthermore, Mohd Thas Thaker (2018) also stated that perceived usefulness and ease of use were proven to have a positive impact on the intentions of donors or crowdfunders in helping waqf institutions develop waqf land in Malaysia.
+Furthermore, Mohd Thas Thaker (2018) also stated that perceived usefulness and ease of use way for institutions develop waqf land in Malaysia.
 Furthermore, perceived ease of use has a positive relationship and has a direct influence on the crowdfunder's perceived usefulness in using CWM.